Abdullah007noman/algorithms/README.md

 - Directed edges show connections between items
 - Each node has an associated fraction value (e.g., undershorts: 11/16)

-## Features
-- Implementation of classic Depth-First Search algorithm
-- Complete traversal of potentially disconnected graph components
-- Tracks and reports visited nodes in order
-- Handles the specific clothing item graph shown in the project
-- Includes fraction values for each clothing item node

 ### Example Output
 ```
 Starting DFS traversal of the clothing graph: